jimka2001/heavybool/clojure/API.md

     -  [`assert-heavy-bool`](#heavy-bool/assert-heavy-bool) - Assert that a given object is a <code>heavy-bool</code>.
     -  [`ensure-heavy-bool`](#heavy-bool/ensure-heavy-bool)
     -  [`find-reason`](#heavy-bool/find-reason) - Search the reasons (each a map) within a heavy-bool for the first one that has the given key.
+    -  [`find-witness`](#heavy-bool/find-witness) - Find the :witness which caused the existential quantifier to succeed or which caused the universal quantifier to fail.
     -  [`heavy-bool?`](#heavy-bool/heavy-bool?) - Predicate returning true if the given object is a <code>heavy-bool</code>, false otherwise.
     -  [`with-heavy-bool`](#heavy-bool/with-heavy-bool) - Macro which rebinds the named variable to a value ensured to be a heavy-bool.
 -  [`util`](#util)